jschwarzwalder/aws-sdk-php/docs/guide/promises.rst

     $buckets = ['foo', 'baz', 'bar'];
     $promises = [];

-    // Build an array of promises.
+    // Build an array of promises
     foreach ($buckets as $bucket) {
         $promises[] = $uploadFn($bucket);
     }

-    // Aggregate the promises into a single "all" promise.
+    // Aggregate the promises into a single "all" promise
     $aggregate = Promise\all($promises);

-    // You can then() off of this promise or synchronously wait.
+    // You can then() off of this promise or synchronously wait
     $aggregate->wait();